DataFire/Integrations/integrations/generated/amazonaws_opsworks_cm/README.md

 * NodeAssociationStatusToken `string`

 ### NodeName
-* NodeName `string`: The node name that is used by <code>chef-client</code> for a new node.
-For more information, see the <a href="http://docs.aws.amazon.com/https:/docs.chef.io/nodes.html#about-node-names">Chef Documentation</a>.
+* NodeName `string`: The node name that is used by <code>chef-client</code> or <code>puppet-agent</code>for a new node.
+We recommend to use a unique FQDN as hostname.
+For more information, see the <a href="http://docs.aws.amazon.com/https:/docs.chef.io/nodes.html#about-node-names">Chef</a> or <a href="http://docs.aws.amazon.com/https:/docs.puppet.com/puppet/4.10/man/agent.html">Puppet</a> documentation.

 ### ResourceAlreadyExistsException
 * ResourceAlreadyExistsException `object`: The requested resource cannot be created because it already exists.